airyhq/airy/docs/glossary.md

     - `postback.payload` string postback payloads used for source automations
     - `postback.referral` string facebook specific referral identifier

-- `id` uuid

-Unique message id for deduplication.

 - `senderType` string

 What type of actor inserted the message.
 One of:

-    - `SOURCE_CONTACT` message sent by a contact to the user source
+    - `SOURCE_CONTACT` sent to the source by a contact
     - `SOURCE_USER` sent to the source by the user but not via app
     - `APP_USER` sent to source via app